reduxjs/redux-toolkit/docs/usage/usage-guide.md

 The only truly necessary part here is the reducer itself.
 Consider the other parts:

-- We could have written the action types as inline strings in both places.
+- We could have written the action types as inline strings in both places
-- The action creators are good, but they're not _required_ to use Redux - a component could skip supplying a `mapDispatch` argument to `connect`, and just call `this.props.dispatch({type : "CREATE_POST", payload : {id : 123, title : "Hello World"}})` itself.
+- The action creators are good, but they're not _required_ to use Redux - a component could skip supplying a `mapDispatch` argument to `connect`, and just call `this.props.dispatch({type : "CREATE_POST", payload : {id : 123, title : "Hello World"}})` itself
 - The only reason we're even writing multiple files is because it's common to separate code by what it does

 The ["ducks" file structure](https://github.com/erikras/ducks-modular-redux) proposes putting all of your Redux-related logic for a given slice into a single file, like this: